keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 # Deploying Applications with Flux and Keptn

-Flux is a tool that keeps Kubernetes clusters synchronized with sources of configuration (such as Git repositories) and automate updates to configuration when new code is deployed.
+Flux is a tool that keeps Kubernetes clusters synchronized with sources of configuration (such as Git repositories) and automates updates to configuration when new code is deployed.

-This section shows how to add Keptn to an existing Flux use case that runs [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) to make it simpler and and more straight-forward.
+This section shows how to add Keptn to an existing Flux use case that runs [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) to make it simpler and more straight-forward.

-## High-level structure of the git repository
+## High-level structure of the Git repository

-Since Flux uses a GitOps approach for continuous delivery, the git repository structure for our use case looks like the following:
+Since Flux uses a GitOps approach for continuous delivery, the Git repository structure for our use case looks like the following:

 ```markdown